 Deployment and operational characteristics are informed by the tables and description contained in sections 4.1 and 4.2.
 The deployment density entries in the tables of these sections require that categories are assigned to locations inside the MAI region.
 Therefore, methodology is presented below describing how categories are determined.

-Data sources for location based categories
+A7.4.1.1.3.2 Data sources for location-based categories

 All systems in these sections consider deployment density values categorized by “urban”, “suburban”, and “rural” densities as specified in sections 4.1.1 and 4.1.2 for mobile/fixed radars and vehicular radars, respectively.